 The beginning of this beautiful section of the Tahoe Rim Trail is at 8,700’ above the Sheep Flats (aka Tahoe Meadows) on Mount Rose.
 The first part of the trail parallels the highway and then descends through the meadows and briefly joins the Ophir Creek trail.
 Look for Rim Trail signs, then after a quarter-mile up and to the right of the Ophir Creek trail (don’t stay on the Ophir Creek Trail).
 After a 300’ climb out of the meadows, you begin to contour your way to the Tunnel Creek road.
 At 9 miles, you will come to the Tunnel Creek Road.
 Follow it a half-mile with the Flume Trail on the right.
 Continue straight for an 800’ switch-backing climb.
 Near the top of the climb, consider taking the vista trail to the Sand Harbor overlook.

 Once at the top, the trail winds down past the Marlette Peak campground to Hobart Road.
 The Rim Trail past this point is closed to bikes, so your only path back to Spooner is along this road to the right and down to Marlette Lake.
 A short, but tough climb leads out of the Marlette basin and then it is downhill back to Spooner Lake.
 Mind the speed on this descent due to heavy equestrian and hiking use.
-Park at Spooner Lake State Park and take shuttle to start on Mount Rose.
-Shuttle runs even days only in the morning.
-Info (775) 749-5349. $20 shuttle; park entrance fee.
+Shuttle runs even days only.
+Info (775) 298-2501.
 Call for shuttle schedule.

 Northstar’s Mountain Bike Park boasts more than 100 miles of trails for mountain biking including its signature trail, LiveWire, and the most extensive life-accessed trail network in the Western United States.
 The park features Skill Development Areas and terrain features including jumps, rails and bridges.
 Rentals available in the Village at Northstar.
 Afternoon rates start at 2 p.m., and season passes are available.

-Downhill Mountain Bike Race Series and Thursday Night Cross-Country Race Series to open to everyone starting in July.
+Downhill Mountain Bike Race Series and Thursday Night Cross-Country Race Series is open to everyone starting in July.
 Bike Academy offers classes and private lessons.
-Closed for the season.
+Opens May 22.
 TART

 This loop offers a mellow ride offering views of the Sierra Crest, has nice flowers in the spring and circumnavigates a series of ponds.
 From Donner Pass Road, take Coldstream Road, which alternates pavement and dirt.
 After a short climb up the old terminal moraine of the glacier that once filled this valley, the valley opens up.
 Proceed on this road until you come to private property signs at the last pond, then turn left on the dirt road and return on the east side of the valley.
 Park outside the white gate on Coldstream.